-If you have a booking which you want to reschedule or cancel, read on for our guidelines.
+If you need to reschedule or cancel an existing booking, read on for our guidelines.

 Our Flexible Booking Policy for new bookings

-“Any initial deposits paid through i-escape are freely transferable to a different date or property on i-escape, if you have to cancel due to government-imposed Covid-19 travel restrictions.”
+“Any initial deposits paid through i-escape are freely transferable to a different date or property on i-escape, if you have to cancel due to government-imposed Covid-19 travel restrictions or hotel closures.”

 > This offer applies if the FCO (or your nation’s equivalent) advises against all but essential travel to your destination; or if the property closes or cannot honour your booking.